0-2HERO/FE21-CR01-Aleksandar/README.md

 Bonus Points:

 <li>Your page style is using the width properly to be responsive (it looks fine in different web browser sizes)
 <li>Add links to the menu that lead to other local HTML pages that you will additionally create.
-For these bonus points you are free to provide your design/layout solutions for these additional pages, e.g.: About, Contact, etc.
+For these bonus points you are free to provide your design/layout solutions for these additional pages, e.g.: About, Contact, etc..